 Your vehicle is a machine and like every single machine, it needs general service as well.
 Check your oil levels (engine oil, brake fluid, gear fluid, power steering fluid) and coolant levels can certainly make changes in mileage.

-Another important thing is filters, (oil filter, air filter, Fuel filter) makes a major effect in guaranteeing the engine runs at top mechanical proficiency and that thusly guarantees great fuel mileage.
+Another important thing is filters, (oil filter, air filter, Fuel filter) make a major effect in guaranteeing the engine runs at top mechanical proficiency and that thus guarantees great fuel mileage.
 It additionally ensures your spark plugs are spotless and without a layer of ash on them.

 2. Tire status

 A big factor in the efficiency of any vehicle also depends on “Tire Size”.
 Specialists prescribe the correct size tires for your vehicles. placed larger than usual tires will cause obstruction and cause the engine to expend more fuel which causes an increase in the car’s mileage.
 People change tire size to get a better road grip and comfort but unfortunately, it kills the mileage of your car.
 Now it’s up to you to get better fuel efficiency by putting recommended tire size or installing oversized tires to get more road grip and comfort.

 Moreover, Driving with ideal tire pressure has a colossal effect on your vehicle’s fuel efficiency.
 Decreased tire pressure implies expanded contact territory between the tire and the road.

 Being in the correct gear at the right RPM helps the most, especially when you are in traffic.
 Another mistake people often make while standing at the traffic signal is to keep revving the engine all the way to its redline before shifting gear keeping in mind this habit makes a huge difference in your fuel economy.